Ballet Arizona

-Ballet Arizona is a professional ballet company in Phoenix, Arizona directed by Ib Andersen.
+Ballet Arizona is a professional ballet company in Phoenix, Arizona directed by Daniela Cardim.
 The company was created in 1986 by a merger of three smaller Arizonan dance companies that were struggling to survive.
 Today, the company of thirty-one dancers occupies a prominent place in American ballet.
 The company is also integrated into the School of Ballet Arizona.

 History

-Allen Rosenberg, a Phoenix philanthropist and arts supporter, orchestrated in 1986 a fusion of the Phoenix Ballet, Arizona Dance Theater, and Ballet West Arizona, all of which were in difficulties due to a lack of funding and audience.
+Allen Rosenberg, a Phoenix philanthropist and arts supporter, orchestrated in 1986 a fusion of the Phoenix Ballet, Arizona Dance Theater, and Ballet West Arizona (originally Arizona Metropolitan Ballet), all of which were in difficulties due to a lack of funding and audience.
 The company was originally directed by Jean-Paul Comelin, formerly with Milwaukee Ballet and Stuttgart Ballet, and New Zealand dancer Malcolm Burn.
 Burn left soon thereafter, and the company was guided through its early success by Comelin until 1992, when Michael Uthoff became artistic director.
 During the 1990s the company continued to grow, until it was beset with financial trouble in 1999.
 In September 2000, Ballet Arizona narrowly escaped shutting down due to severe debts, and was resurrected at the last moment by a wild funding campaign.
 Ib Andersen was named artistic director in May 2000, and has held that position ever since.
 Andersen reshaped the company and greatly expanded their repertory, adding a number of works by George Balanchine as well as pieces of his own choreography.
 In 2004, Kevin Myers was appointed Management Consultant to head the administrative division, and one year later the company eliminated its debt.